PedroLopes/ai-rename-images/README.md

 # AI Image Renamer (Ollama-based)

 Rename JPEG images automatically using AI-generated keywords derived from image content (and optionally metadata).
 This tool uses **Ollama multimodal models** to analyze images and generate concise, human-readable filenames.
+This can use local models, you control which model to use via ollama.

-This project is a **fork and extension** of [https://github.com/Tedfulk/ollama-rename-img](ollama-rename-img).
+This project is a **fork and extension** of [ollama-rename-img](https://github.com/Tedfulk/ollama-rename-img).

 ---